 - A critical need for in-person evaluations to close sales.
 Your sales force’s schedules need to be load balanced against your leads.

 You’ll find the answer to each of these challenges is the right strategies and technology.
-To overcome the unique obstacles of the solar lead gen market – to identify and connect with that limited pool of eligible prospects – you ultimately need a software system that’s capable of doing a lot of legwork for you and your team.
+To overcome the unique obstacles of the solar lead gen market – to identify and connect with that limited pool of eligible prospects, and in the fastest way possible – you ultimately need a software system that’s capable of doing a lot of legwork for you and your team.

 Reach your leads with omnichannel solar sales

-To connect meaningfully with eligible customers, you need technology that supports an omnichannel approach.
-As opposed to the old way we used to dial the market, beating them up with call after call after call, solar sales requires that you maintain multiple meaningful touchpoints with your potential customers—and have a way to keep track of it all.
+Of course you need to reach eligible customers quickly with a solid speed-to-lead approach.
+But you also need to connect strategically with technology that supports an omnichannel outreach.
+As opposed to the old way we used to dial the market, beating them up with call after call after call, solar sales requires that you maintain multiple meaningful touch points with your potential customers—and have a way to keep track of it all.

 Support your agents with Dynamic Scripting